-- Immediately start negotiations to allow short-term businesspeople to travel between EU and Japan. - Draft an action plan on how to deal with future pandemics with focus on travel restrictions.
+- Immediately start negotiations to allow short-term businesspeople to travel between EU and Japan. - Make certain that companies can without hinderance bring in new top management, such as CEOs, and specialist, such as engineers.
+This is of utmost important in order to properly run the subsidiaries. - Draft an action plan on how to deal with future pandemics with focus on travel restrictions.